 - On-board 5.8G AIO FPV camera (C5810 HD 25mw/24CH VTX);

 - Low voltage alarm (both drone & RC);

 Disclosure: I received this mini FPV drone as part of a product review collaboration with Banggood.
 Product specs and quality may vary according to the manufacturer’s reliability, so I cannot guarantee that you will get a drone that performs exactly the same as seen in my article.

 Excepting the “Eachine” word on the box, I had the filing that I’m dealing with a MJX drone.
-As I previously mentioned, the EX2Mini has very similar design to the one of MJX B3Mini.
-Its remote controller is the same we are accustomed, from MJX.
+As I previously mentioned, the EX2Mini has a very similar design to the one of MJX B3Mini.
+Its remote controller is the same one we are accustomed to, from MJX.
 Do not mention that the convertible FPV headset is a genuine MJX product.